-Since we are trying out the library for the first time, something else to look for in the log file is the list of functions for which the source code is missing:
+Since we are trying out the library for the first time, something else to look for in the log file is the list of functions for which the source code is missing.
+The value analysis requires either a body or a specification for each function it analyses.

+'''

-''' | grep "No code for" log
+grep "Neither code nor specification" log

+'''